College Council

 To access the College Council Minutes, Agendas, and other information please refer to the College Council Active Minutes page on Board Docs.

-- Assignment of representative to governance councils, taskforces, and committees.
+• Assignment of representatives to governance councils, task forces, and committees

-- Review and update the College’s policies and procedures to ensure they are aligned with current legislative updates and accreditation standards and re-establish the regular process for ongoing review.
+2. Review and update the College’s policies and procedures to ensure alignment with current legislative changes and accreditation standards, and re-establish a regular review cycle.

 Reporting Councils